hgeorgsch/mntkonferansen-latex/README.md

 mode is used, so both provide the same citation commands.
 However, bibliography for the journal version has to be compilaed with biber instead of bibtex.
+It may also be necessary to compile with lualatex instead of pdflatex if certain unicode characters are used (e.g. ½).
+The traditional packages for UTF-8 support are not compatible with biblatex, while lualatex has native UTF-8 support so that they are not required.

 Note that there is no reason not to use biblatex with the conference version or bibtex with the journal version.
 The options can be